Skip to content

 Mutating (writes that drive a cascade or replace app-db) pair-dispatch!, pair-dispatch-sync!, reset-frame-db!, restore-epoch Refuse.
 Return {:ok? false :reason :ambiguous-frame :hint <message>} (or raise (ex-info "ambiguous frame" {:reason :ambiguous-frame}) for callers that want exceptions).
 The op MUST NOT silently default to :rf/default — a write that lands in the wrong frame is unrecoverable without restore-epoch, and the cascade may have already fired effects.

-Reading (snapshot reads, sub samples, epoch reads, sub-cache reads) get-frame-db, snapshot-of, subs-sample, epoch-history, sub-cache, app-schemas Refuse.
+Reading (snapshot reads, sub samples, epoch reads, sub-cache reads, per-frame trace-ring reads) app-db-value, snapshot-of, subs-sample, epoch-history, sub-cache, app-schemas, trace-buffer, clear-trace-buffer!
+Refuse.
 Same shape as mutating refusal — return {:ok? false :reason :ambiguous-frame :hint <message>}.
 A silent default to :rf/default would read from the wrong frame, and a multi-frame user is unlikely to want the default frame's data.
 The :hint SHOULD direct the user at select-frame! or the explicit-override path.
+Per-frame trace-ring reads ((rf/trace-buffer frame-id) for cascade bundles, (rf/trace-buffer frame-id {:flat true}) for raw events) take the frame-id as a required first argument — cross-frame consumers iterate (rf/frame-ids) and merge by :dispatch-id per 009 §Per-frame trace rings.

-The uniform refusal shape across reads and writes is the resolution committed here (the shipped impl in re-frame-pair2.runtime, landed in rf2-19xl, already follows this stricter posture).
-A tool MAY relax read-side refusal for ops that take an explicit override at the call site — tier 1 is the disambiguation, so a (get-frame-db :stories) call with the explicit frame-id argument MUST NOT refuse even when no session pin is set.
+The uniform refusal shape across reads and writes is the resolution committed here (the shipped impl in re-frame2-pair.runtime, landed in rf2-19xl, already follows this stricter posture).
+A tool MAY relax read-side refusal for ops that take an explicit override at the call site — tier 1 is the disambiguation, so a (app-db-value :stories) call with the explicit frame-id argument MUST NOT refuse even when no session pin is set.
 The refusal applies to the zero-arg-defaults-to-operating-frame form, where the resolver would have to invent a frame.

 Tool-surface obligations